hackgvl/hackgreenville-com/CONTRIBUTING.md

    This is very important to avoid conflicts later.

     > **Note:** If you have any outstanding Pull Request that you made from the `develop` branch of your fork, you will lose them at the end of this step.
 You should ensure your pull request is merged by a moderator before performing this step.
 To avoid this scenario, you should *always* work on a branch separate from develop.

     This step **will sync the latest changes** from the main repository of HG.

     Update your local copy of the HG upstream repository:
     ```sh
     git fetch upstream
     ```

-    It's also good practice to clean up any orphaned branches from time to time.
-    ```git remote prune origin
-    git gc --prune
-    ```

     Hard reset your develop branch with the HG develop: